 This is just a few of the more common examples of how Naval Grammar is being lost in our modern social media world.
 Anyone that has read my books, White Ensign Flying or Warships of the Bay of Quinte, will comment, some of these errors are printed in my work.
 I have had this discussion with my publisher several times.
 Because of adopted modern practice, both the Canadian Manual of Style and the Chicago Manual of Style, the two books that guide how we format words, grammar, titles, etc. have been changed to reflect the common civilian grammar.

 During the discussions of editing my books, concessions had to be made by myself and the editor.
 I did get all the “THE’s” removed from the ships names after the editor put them in.
-Unfortunately the ships names are printed in capitol first letter, followed by lower case.
+Unfortunately the ships names are printed in capital first letter, followed by lower case.
 In my own articles and social media posts, I endeavor to ensure naval grammar is followed.

 So I challenge each of you to use proper naval grammar when you write, whether it is an article for publishing or a Tweet of only 140 characters.
 Insist on proper naval grammar when working with an editor or publisher.